Biography

 Reeve Schley, her maternal grandfather, was a member of Yale’s Wolf’s Head Society and a vice president of Chase Bank.
 He was also president of the Russian-American Chamber of Commerce for many years.

-Christine Todd Whitman’s father, Webster B. Todd, built a fortune as a construction contractor for projects such as Rockefeller Center and the Radio City Music Hall.
+Christine Todd Whitman’s father, Webster B. Todd, built a fortune as a construction contractor for projects such as Rockefeller Center and Radio City Hall.
 Webster B. Todd used his fortune to support Republican politicians and eventually became an adviser to Dwight D. Eisenhower.
 Eleanor Prentice Todd, her mother, was a Republican national committee member and president of the New Jersey Federation of Republican Women.

 Christine Todd Whitman grew up on her family’s farm in Oldwick, New Jersey, called Pontefract.
 She grew up on the farm, riding horses and fishing.
 Her brothers, Webster Todd Jr. and John Todd, were two of her three older brothers, while Kate Todd was her older sister.
 Her parents were involved in politics, taking Christine Todd Whitman to her first political convention in 1956 for the re-election of Dwight D. Eisenhower.